GuidesUser experience (UX)

 Usability metrics and analytics

-Tracking and analyzing user behavior helps identify areas for optimization.
+Tracking and analyzing helps identify areas for optimization.
 The choice of metrics depends on the company’s goals, but generally speaking, the most popular data that teams track is task completion rate, error rates, and time on task.

 Usability engineering lifecycle

-The usability engineering lifecycle (UEL) can be used as a usability test plan when integrated into product development at the beginning of the cycle.
+The usability engineering lifecycle (UEL) can be used as a usability test plan when integrated into at the beginning of the cycle.
 It provides a testing regimen and rigorous analysis to help you achieve more from your usability design.

 The usability engineering lifecycle incorporates three phases: